isomerpages/moe-psgrepository/index.md

   - infobar:
       title: Resource Library
       id: infobar
-      description: Parenting resources for your reading pleasure.
-Feel free to share these resources with your parent community.
+      description: Explore a collection of parenting resources curated for your reading pleasure.
+Feel free to share them with your parent community!
       button: Sharing is caring
       url: /resources/
 ---